Efficient Autoregressive Inference for Transformer Probabilistic Models: Introduction

 To address this limitation, we introduce the \emph{causal autoregressive buffer}, an architectural mechanism that decouples the expensive encoding of the static context from lightweight sequential prediction.
-Inspired by the efficiency and scalability of purely autoregressive architectures in language modeling \citep{brown2020language} and image generation \citep{chen2020generative, li2024autoregressive}, our buffer implements a causal attention pattern for managing dependencies among generated targets -- but crucially, it operates alongside the set-based context rather than replacing it.
-Our approach first encodes the initial context $\mathcal{C}$ and caches its representation.
-Targets added to the buffer can rapidly attend to both the static context cache and previously buffered targets through causal masking, managing dependencies among newly generated samples without requiring context re-encoding (\cref{fig:autoregressive_comparison}, Bottom Left).
-This eliminates the need for full context re-encoding at each step, drastically reducing computation.
-Crucially, when the buffer is empty, our model's behavior is identical to a standard model, preserving marginal prediction quality.
-We show that a unified training strategy using masked attention and a buffer-size curriculum allows a single model to handle both efficient marginal predictions and accelerated autoregressive sampling and likelihood evaluation with substantial speedups, while achieving comparable predictive accuracy to standard AR approaches~(\cref{fig:autoregressive_comparison}, Right).
+Inspired by the efficiency of purely autoregressive architectures in language modeling \citep{brown2020language} and image generation \citep{chen2020generative, li2024autoregressive}, our buffer implements a causal attention pattern for managing dependencies among generated targets -- but crucially, it operates alongside the set-based context rather than replacing it.
+Our approach encodes the initial context $\mathcal{C}$ once and caches its representation.
+Targets added to the buffer attend to both the static context cache and previously predicted targets through causal masking, capturing dependencies among newly generated samples without requiring context re-encoding, reducing cost from $\mathcal{O}(K(N{+}K)^2)$ to $\mathcal{O}(N^2 {+} NK {+} K^2)$.
+When the buffer is empty, the model reduces to a standard set-based predictor, preserving marginal prediction quality.
+A unified training strategy using masked attention and a buffer-size curriculum allows a single model to handle both efficient marginal predictions and accelerated autoregressive sampling and \arxiv{joint predictive density} evaluation with substantial speedups and comparable predictive accuracy to standard AR deployment~(\cref{fig:sample-generation-time}).